jgclark/NP-themes/README.md

 [NotePlan app](https://noteplan.co/) has fairly extensive [theming capabilities](https://help.noteplan.co/article/44-customize-themes).
 Here are the two pairs of Themes that I use and maintain for you to use, study or pilfer as you feel like.

 ## Toothbleach Condensed JGC / Toothpaste Condensed JGC
-*This pair of themes have been updated to use new theming features in NotePlan v3.9.4.*

 *They had been called 'Tooth...
 Condensed', but then versions of this were incorporated into the main app, and so I've had to change the name to stop ambiguity for further development of these custom themes.*

 They feature: